named-data/ndn-cxx/docs/manpages/ndnsec-cert-dump.rst

 -----------

-:program:`ndnsec-cert-dump` reads a certificate from the **Public Info Base (PIB)** or from a file, and prints it on the standard output.
+:program:`ndnsec-cert-dump` reads a certificate from the **Public Info Base (PIB)** or from a file, and prints it on the standard output in Base64 encoding.

 By default, *name* is interpreted as a certificate name.